IslamZaoui/TwittChatApp/README.md

 # Twitt Chat App

-this a simple project powred by sveltekit and pocketbase
+This a simple project powered by by Sveltekit and Pocketbase

 ## Appendix